-Only one (the current Series I) has ever cost me any real money and, four were sold in better condition and for considerably more money than when I purchased them.
+Only a couple have ever cost me any real money and, most were sold in better condition and for considerably more money than when I purchased them.

-First was a Series III original Station Wagon in Marine blue.
+First was a Series III original Station Wagon in marine blue & limestone.
 This car had very good bodywork, interior and mechanicals but came cheap as the rear cross-member and several outriggers were very rotten.
 With a new carb fitted and 7.50 tyres, I could get 22mpg on a gentle run.
 That was after allowing for the speedo inaccuracy caused by the larger tyres.

-Second was a Series IIa Diesel hardtop in green & cream.
+Second was a Series IIa Diesel hardtop in green & limestone.

 Third was a Series IIa FFR Air Portable (with hardtop & converted by me to 12v).

 Don't seem to have any decent pictures of it.

-Next was a '59 Series II Hardtop that I have no pictures of at all.
+Next was a green '59 Series II Hardtop that I have no pictures of at all.